Endobronchial Valve (EBV) Therapy

 What Are the Benefits and Risks?

 The treatment goal of EBVs is for you to breathe easier and feel better.
-This looks a bit different for everyone, but in general, your healthcare provider will be monitoring you for these anticipated outcomes:
+Your healthcare provider will be monitoring you for these anticipated outcomes:

-• You experience an improvement in your breathing, measured by your lung function.
+• Improvement in your breathing, measured by your lung function.

-• You can increase your activity and exercise levels.
+• Increase in your activity and exercise levels.

-• You may live longer, and in better overall health.
+• Increased possibility of living longer, and in better overall health.

 EBVs are placed during a minimally invasive procedure that does not require any cutting or incisions.
 Like all medical procedures, there are risks.
-They include pneumothorax, infection, bleeding, pain and in rare cases death.
-However, there are many benefits to EBV treatment compared to lung volume reduction or lung transplant surgery, and depending on your situation you may experience a faster recovery and return to normal activities with fewer complications, less pain and shorter hospital stays.
+They include pneumothorax also called a collapsed lung, infection, bleeding, pain and in rare cases death.
+However, there are many benefits to EBV treatment compared to more invasive treatment methods such as lung volume reduction or lung transplant surgery, and depending on your situation you may experience a faster recovery and return to normal activities with fewer complications, less pain and shorter hospital stays.

-Each person handles medical procedures a little differently and your outcomes may depend on several factors, such as your health history, the severity of your COPD and/or your surgeon’s experience.
+Each person handles medical procedures differently and your outcomes may depend on several factors, such as your health history, the severity of your COPD and/or your surgeon’s experience.

 Who Is Eligible?